bg2345/movie_search/README.txt

    h. export FLASK_APP=main.py
    i. export FLASK_DEBUG=1
    j. flask run
 3. Now that Flask is running, you should be able to go to http://localhost:5000/ in a browser to access the application.
-When it loads it will show you the current movies that are being shown in theaters in Greece, as well as the directors.
-It will also save this information to a SQLite database (work in progress).
+When it loads it will allow you to search for the current movies that are being shown in theaters in a select number of countries, as well as the directors.